Yuji Yoshino

 Yuji Yoshino (吉野裕司, Yoshino Yuji) is a Japanese composer who has done a variety of works in video game music, such as in .hack//Legend of the Twilight.
 He has also arranged a number of music collections for the Suikoden series, including Genso Suikoden IV Music Collection: Another World, some tracks of Genso Suikoden Celtic Collection 2, and all of Genso Suikoden Celtic Collection III.
 He also composed the soundtrack for the anime Spice and Wolf.
-Among his other works is the soundtrack for the visual novel Psychedelica of the Ashen Hawk.
+Among his other works is the soundtrack for the visual novel Psychedelica of the Black Butterfly and the Ashen Hawk.